floweredscarf/su25/about.md

 #### Final Exam Percentile Clobbering

-For those of you who, have a bad night, fall sick, or make major improvements over the semester, the exam clobbering policy gives you a chance to replace potentially both of your midterm exam scores.
+For those of you who have a bad night, fall sick, or make major improvements over the semester, the exam clobbering policy gives you a chance to replace your midterm exam score.

 Specifically, if it helps your score, we will offer a full [z-score](https://en.wikipedia.org/wiki/Standard_score) clobber to the midterm from the final.